huesy/era-game/docs/rendering.md

 ### Initialisation

 Call `renderer_initialize()` to set up the rendering context.
-The specific backend (e.g., OpenGL) will be initialised based on the platform.
+The specific backend (e.g., OpenGL) will be initialized based on the platform.

 ### Drawing